-My problem with this approach: if you measure everything you can find, how do you find the time to prioritise and focus on adding value and benefits to your customer base?
+My problem with this approach: if you measure everything you can find, how do you find the time to prioritize and focus on adding value and benefits to your customer base?

 Focusing on the Customer